roshh4/Cookie-Lang/README.md

     ```

 ---
-### We welcome all feature requests and bug reports, so feel free to open an issue.
+### We welcome all feature requests and bug reports, so feel free to open an issue!
 ---